 The most commonly available option for an analogue paddle is the Airmar ST300/ST800.
 We've done a lot of d10 testing using an ST300 and it's a great combination.
-The ST800 (Raymarine) and ST850 (Furuno/Garmin) are essentially the same device with different size bodies.
+The ST800 (Raymarine) and ST850 (Furuno/Garmin) are essentially the same devices with different size bodies.

 The Signet "Blue Cap" paddle wheel can be difficult to source but it offers better performance.
 The key difference between Signet and other transducers is that the Signet emits more pulses per revolution meaning the d10 can calculate speed with less lag.
 Combine a d10 and Signet and the lag on the speed reading is just half a second, compared to 1.1 seconds for the ST300.

 The Gramin GST43 is also a solid option as a paddle wheel with performance similar to the Signet.